 The VA Office of Operational Analytics and Reporting adapted the SAIL Value Model to help define performance expectations within VA.
-This model includes measures on healthcare quality, employee satisfaction, access to care, and efficiency but has noted limitations for identifying all areas of clinical risk.
+This model includes measures on healthcare quality, employee satisfaction, access to care, and efficiency, but has noted limitations for identifying all areas of clinical risk.
 The data are presented as one "way to understand the similarities and differences between the top and bottom performers" within VHA.

-VA also uses a star-rating system where facilities with a "5-Star" rating are performing within the top 10 percent of facilities and "1-Star" facilities are performing within the bottom 10 percent of facilities.
-Figure 5 describes the distribution of facilities by star rating.
-As of June 30, 2017, the Facility was rated at "3-Star" for overall quality.
+VA also uses a star-rating system where facilities with a "5-Star" rating are performing within the top 10 percent of facilities and "1-Star" facilities are performing within the bottom 10 percent http://vaww.vssc.med.va.gov/VSSCEnhancedProductManagement/DisplayDocument.aspx?DocumentID=2146.

-http://vaww.vssc.med.va.gov/VSSCEnhancedProductManagement/DisplayDocument.aspx?DocumentID=2146.
 (Website accessed on April 16, 2017.)